 Hedgehogs are illegal to keep as pets in California.
 Unfortunately, people still acquire hedgehogs for pets.
 The Wildlife Learning Center has taken in a number of hedgehogs over the years.
 Sometimes they are confiscated by California Department of Fish and Game and placed at the Wildlife Learning Center.
 Other times, owners will come to the Wildlife Learning Center and relinquish their pet hedgehog after the novelty of owning an unusual pet wears off.

 Chinchillas are sometimes successfully kept as pets, but unfortunately, they are often bought by impulsive owners who do not research the care they need.
 Chinchillas are extremely messy and produce a lot of waste, including spraying their urine to mark their territory.
 They are also quite delicate and easily parish if their ambient temperature gets over 83 degrees Fahrenheit.
-Both of the chinchillas at the Wildlife Learning Center to came to us from owners who no longer wanted them.
+All of the chinchillas at Wildlife Learning Center to came to us from owners who no longer wanted them.

 Please consider contributing to the care of these deserving animals.
 Some of these animals were confiscated from people who kept them as illegal pets; some owners relinquish a pet because they no longer can or want to care for their animal; and some are rehabilitated animals that are determined to be non-releasable, meaning they cannot survive in the wild.
 For these animals, Wildlife Learning Center becomes their permanent home, where they receive life-long care.